Col du Grand Cucheron

 Col du Grand Cucheron, at an elevation of 1188 m, is a mountain pass in the Alps in the department of Savoie in France.
 The pass crosses the northern end of the Belledonne massif, connecting the Maurienne and Isère valleys.
 The climb to the col was used on Stage 12 of the 2012 Tour de France.

 Cycle racing

 Details of the climbs

 From Les Granges (near Le Pontet) (west) the ascent is 4.01 km long.
 Over this distance, the elevation changes by 314 m at an average gradient of 7.7 percent.

-From La Corbière (near Saint-Pierre-de-Belleville) (east), the climb is 11.6 km long, gaining 805 m at an average of 6.9 percent.This was be the direction from which the col was climbed in the 2012 Tour de France.
+From La Corbière (near Saint-Pierre-de-Belleville) (east), the climb is 11.6 km long, gaining 805 m at an average of 6.9 percent.
+This was the direction from which the col was climbed in the 2012 Tour de France.

 The climb can also be accessed from Aiguebelle (northeast) from where the route is 16 km at an average of 6.1 percent, gaining 870 m.
 This route connects with that from La Corbière just after passing through Saint-Georges-des-Hurtières.